 Now over 80 weeks into the Sports Centre project, the past 12 months have presented a number of challenges.
-However, despite a global pandemic, medieval archaeological discoveries and having to work below the natural water table, the new state-of-the-art facilities are still on track to be completed in 2022.
+The new state-of-the-art facilities should be completed in 2023.

 The new Sports Centre, while it will be one building when complete, is being constructed as three 'pavilions', the fitness, sports hall and swimming pool pavilions.
 On 10 November 2020, a key milestone was marked in the build.
 The lowest part of the dig - called "bottoming out" - was reached on site to lay the foundations of the swimming pool pavilion.
 To mark the event, the Headmaster and Mr Mark Burley, Director of Sport, were presented with a ceremonial spade by Mr Mark Norris, Regional Operations Director of Kier.
 The deepest part of the pool will be 3.8metres below the level of the old PE Centre Car Park and required the level of the water table to be reduced temporarily to allow construction.